 A B O U T

 GREYSHACK FILMS is a development and production company committed to creative, thought-provoking, energetic new cinema designed within a low-budget model.
-Company president Mike S. Ryan is a veteran member of the independent film community who started out in the industry’s 1990′s heyday as a Location Manager for such producers as Christine Vachon, James Schamus, and Ted Hope.
-Ryan managed such iconic indie films as Ang Lee’s THE ICE STORM and Todd Haynes’ FAR FROM HEAVEN, and Todd Solondz’s STORYTELLING, as well as such big budget studio films as MEET JOE BLACK, AS GOOD AS IT GETS, and Ang Lee’s RIDE WITH THE DEVIL.
+Company president Mike S. Ryan is a veteran member of the independent film community, and NYC native, who started out in the industry’s 1990′s heyday as a Location Manager for such producers as Christine Vachon, James Schamus, and Ted Hope.
+Ryan managed such iconic indie films as Ang Lee’s THE ICE STORM, Todd Haynes’ FAR FROM HEAVEN, and Todd Solondz’s STORYTELLING, as well as such big budget studio films as MEET JOE BLACK, AS GOOD AS IT GETS, and Ang Lee’s RIDE WITH THE DEVIL.